oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order_address.md

 #### get_relationship

-Retrieve ID of country record assigned to a specific address record.
+Retrieve the ID of country record assigned to a specific address record.

 #### update_relationship